-This guide tests the direct versus Phangan-stop routing decision, the Lomprayah versus Songserm operator choice, and the Nathon arrival reality for travelers connecting to a same-day Samui airport flight.
+This guide tests the direct versus Phangan-stop routing decision, the Lomprayah versus Songserm operator choice, and the Nathon arrival reality for travelers connecting to a Samui airport flight on the same day.
+Take the fast catamaran if you have a flight or a fixed plan.
+Take the cheaper slow ferry if your schedule is loose and you do not mind an extra half hour on the water.

 Koh Tao to Koh Samui at a glance